SakshiTalreja/Machine-Learning/README.md

 using different graphs.
 Here I also proved that increasing the size of data does not always increase the accuracy of the model, it sometimes decreases.
+Here you can try any dataset(examples are uploaded) but it should be based on regression.
 ## Features

 - ML Algorithms